pratyushmittal/fetch-on-rest/README.md

 **[query][query]:** `query` is the search or GET params part of the url.
 Should be a key-value object.

 **data:** `data` is the json body to be sent in the request.

+## Changelog and Migration

+Since version 2:

+- the `delete` method has been renamed as `del`
+- have dropped the babel and ES2015 dependencies: this makes usage with React Native smoother

 ## Contribution